You can be skeptical and friendly at the same time.

 Haven’t we already gone through enough primaries to know she’s bat shit crazy?

-this is striking to me. you see, greece had a ‘change’ campaign going by one party in the 1980′s.
+this is striking to me. you see, greece had a ‘change’ campaign going by one party in the 1980′s. they won. nothing changed.

 i’m cynical, but these things now somehow ring empty.